Zequez/logseq-vault/pages/Team Pages.md

 - Hello team!
-This idea has been consolidating in my mind for a few days already and I feel turned on about it, and I want to get feedback.
+This idea has been consolidating in my mind for a few days already and I'm turned on about it, and I want to get feedback.
 Here is how a proposal for what I'm called to create would look like:
 	- I'm proposing to create for your own team or gameworld a digital toolbox for collaboratively sharing information and co-creating a team website.
 		- It works like this:
 			- An editable web form (Google Forms) is created that each member maintain with a set questions that would be useful for the purpose of the gameworld you are playing at, sort of like a character sheet in a game